johngodlee/geosci_linux_intro/geosci_linux_intro.md

 This innocuous line, known as the bash prompt actually tells us some useful information:

-`s1234567` is obviously your UUN
+- `s1234567` is obviously your UUN
-`burn` is the hostname, i.e. the name of the server you are connected to `~` Is the directory you are currently in, `~` is shorthand for the home directory `$` indicates the end of the bash prompt and the start of the space where you can type commands
+- `burn` is the hostname, i.e. the name of the server you are connected to
+- `~` Is the directory you are currently in, `~` is shorthand for the home directory
+- `$` marks the end of the bash prompt and the start of the space where you can type commands

 ## Basic file system operations from the command line